 up in collaboration with the Trading Standards Board, as outlined

-in the Institute of Fundraising’s Code of Best Practice.
+in the Fundraising Regulator Code of Fundraising Practice.
 We also

-will not call on houses with 'no cold calling' or 'no charity
+will not call on houses with any visible 'no cold calling' or 'no

 How do I know that the person calling at the door is

-Secretary, stating that they are collecting under our Exemption
+Secretary.
+The letter states that they are collecting under our

-Order as under the Home Office regulations.
-They also carry
+Exemption Order as outlined by Home Office regulations.

 If you would like to check a fundraiser’s details, please call